notryanb/cookbook/index.md

 Recipies marked with  `master-only` are available when nushell is built from source using the `master` branch.

-While this cookbook is a series of examples to help get you started, you may want to review the official [nushell book](https://www.nushell.sh/book/) for a more comprehensive walkthrough.
+While this cookbook is a series of examples to help get you started, you may want to review the official [Nu Book](https://www.nushell.sh/book/) for a more comprehensive walkthrough.